slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 following types of adversaries.

 1. Project contributors, who can:
-    -   Create builds on the build service.
+    -   Create builds on the build platform.
 These are the adversary's controlled builds.
     -   Modify one or more controlled builds' external parameters.
     -   Modify one or more controlled builds' environments and run arbitrary